Home

 If you're still living at home beyond this period:

-- You'll receive a new funding allocation based on your ongoing care needs (classified into levels 1-8).
+• You'll receive a new funding allocation based on your ongoing care needs (classified into classifications 1-8).

 What to do when death occurs at home